-- c.
+- a.
+Existing historic porches that are primary or character defining shall not be enclosed. - b.c.
 Secondary porches may be enclosed if configured in such a manner that the historic character of the porch and the house is still visible. - d.
 If a porch replacement is necessary, reconstruct it to match the original in form and detail. - e.
 Use a one-story porch element to define the entry. - f.
 Orient the front of a house to the street and clearly identify the front door. - g.
 A prominent entry will contribute to the pedestrian-friendly character of the street. - h.
 The use of a porch is encouraged in any residential development.
 A porch shall be similar in character, design, scale, and materials to those seen traditionally in the neighborhood. - i.
 The size of a porch should relate to the overall scale of the primary structure to which it is attached. - j.
-A porch shall use similar materials to that of the primary structure. - k.
+A porch shall use compatible materials to that of the primary structure. - k.
 Porch supports shall be of a substantial enough size that the porch does not appear to float above the entry. - 1.
-Porch columns shall be similar to those historically found. - m.
-Wood columns are appropriate for most structures in the historic Districts. - n.
-Avoid decorative elements that are not known to have been used on your house or others like it. - o.
+Porch columns should be similar to those historically found. - m.
+Wood columns are appropriate for most structures in the historic Districts. - Avoid decorative elements that are not known to have been used on your house or others like it. - o.
 On buildings where no evidence of a porch exists, a new porch may be considered that is similar in character to those found on other representative buildings if architecturally appropriate to the overall design of the building.